maldorne/awesome-muds/readme.md

 ### AberMUD

 Created in 1987 at the Aberystwyth University, was the first popular open source MUD.
-Ported to C in 1988 in AberMUD2, and published as GPL in AberMUD V. It inspired the next three major codebases: [TinyMUD](#TinyMUD), [LPMud](#LPMud) and [DikuMUD](#DikuMUD.
+Ported to C in 1988 in AberMUD2, and published as GPL in AberMUD V. It inspired the next three major codebases: [TinyMUD](#TinyMUD), [LPMud](#LPMud) and [DikuMUD](#DikuMUD).

 - [Family tree](https://en.wikipedia.org/wiki/MUD_trees#AberMUD_family_tree).
 - [Some documentation and source code](http://ftp.linux.org.uk/pub/linux/alan/Software/Games/AberMUD5/) for AberMUD5 in http://ftp.linux.org.uk.